 Derived from a fungi called Saccharomyces cerevisiae, brewer's yeast is the most common type used as a dietary supplement.
 It's also used to make beer.
 Brewer's yeast is particularly rich in the B vitamins thiamine, riboflavin, niacin, pantothenic acid, pyridoxine, folate and biotin.
 B vitamins help your body convert carbohydrates, fats and protein to energy.
 Brewer's yeast is also high in the minerals chromium and selenium.
 Chromium plays a role in helping the body maintain a healthy blood sugar level, while selenium plays a role in thyroid hormone production.

-Nutritional yeast is sold in various forms such as flakes, powder and liquid, and it adds cheesy flavor and nutritional value to your meals.
+Nutritional yeast is sold in various forms, such as flakes, powders and liquids, and it adds a cheesy flavor and nutritional value to your meals.
 Nutritional yeast contains B-complex vitamins and selenium.
-Unlike brewer's yeast, it is sometimes fortified with B-12.
-Its B-12 content makes it especially beneficial to vegans, since B-12 only occurs naturally in animal-derived foods, like meat, that aren't allowed on a vegan diet.
+Unlike brewer's yeast, it is sometimes fortified with B12.
+Eating yeast with this nutrient makes it especially beneficial to vegans, since B12 only occurs naturally in animal-derived foods, like meat, that aren't allowed on a vegan diet.

-Yeast may interact with certain medications, so talk to your doctor before supplementing.
+Brewer's yeast may interact with certain medications, so talk to your doctor before supplementing.
 Avoid taking yeast supplements if you're prone to yeast infections or if you have a weakened immune system due to disease or medication.
-If you take medication to control your blood sugar, while taking brewer's yeast, your glucose level may drop below normal.
-Discuss this potential interaction with your health care provider.
-He may need to monitor you or adjust your medication.
+If you take medication to control your blood sugar while taking yeast supplements, your glucose level may drop below normal.
+Discuss potential brewer's yeast dangers with your health care provider, who may need to monitor you or adjust your medication.

 - Iran Journal of Public Health: Brewer’s Yeast Improves Blood Pressure in Type 2 Diabetes Mellitus

-- International Journal of Preventative Medicine: Brewer's Yeast Improves Glycemic Indices in Type 2 Diabetes Mellitus
+- International Journal of Preventive Medicine: Brewer's Yeast Improves Glycemic Indices in Type 2 Diabetes Mellitus